-Crime imposes costs on firms when they are forced to divert resources from productive uses to cover security costs.
-Both foreign and domestic investors perceive crime as an indication of social instability, and crime drives up the cost of doing business.
-Also, commercial disputes between firms and their clients occur regularly in the course of doing business.
+Crime imposes costs on firms when they forced to divert resources from are productive uses to cover security costs. foreign and Both domestic investors perceive crime as an indication of social instability, and crime drives up the cost of business.
+Also. commercial doina disputes between firms and their clients occur regularly in the course of doing business.
 Resolving these disputes can be challenging when legal institutions are weak or non existent.